about credit scores

 Your credit score is a number generated by a mathematical algorithm — a formula — based on information in your credit report, as that information is compared to other credit profiles with similar matching characteristics as your credit file.
 The resulting number is a highly accurate prediction of how likely you are to pay your bills on time, or conversely, go delinquent on a debt.

 Credit scores are used extensively, and if you’ve gotten a mortgage, a car loan, a credit card or auto insurance, the rate you received was directly related to your credit score.
 The higher the number, the better you look to lenders.
-People with the highest scores get the most competitive interest rates.

 Lenders can use one of many different credit-scoring models to determine if you are creditworthy.
 Different models can produce different score ranges.
 However, lenders use some scoring models more than others.
 The FICO score is one such popular scoring method.